javad-mohamadi/martin-delivery/README.md

     php version 8.2, mysql version 8.0.32, composer version 2.4

-- run this project with docker-compose
+- run this project with docker
+*** Note that all these steps can be handled automatically with Docker, which will be added to the project soon ***
       1. clone project from git
       2. copy .env.example to .env
       3. run "docker-compose up -d --build"